SaveYourTime/nest-api-template/README.md

 1. Clone the project `git clone https://github.com/SaveYourTime/nest-api-template.git`
 2. Install dependencies (we use `yarn`)
 3. Create a `.env` file in the root like the `.env.example` file.
+4. Apply needed policies to your EC2 role in AWS IAM, such as `AmazonS3FullAccess` and `AmazonSESFullAccess`.

 > ⚠️ Ensure you have setup the `.env` file, before starting the server.